-- Change the default passwords for the Wi-Fi hotspot and myCadillac mobile app.
-Make these passwords different from each other and use a combination of letters and numbers to increase the security. - Change the default name of the Wi-Fi hotspot name (Service Set Identifier).
-This is the network name that is visible to other wireless devices.
+- Change the default password for the myCadillac application.
+Use a combination of letters and numbers to increase the security. - Change the Wi-Fi hotspot name (Service Set Identifier) and password.
+The Service Set Identifier is the network's default name that is visible to other wireless devices.
 Choose a unique name and avoid family names or vehicle descriptions.

-Wi-Fi Hotspot (If Equipped)
+Wi-Fi Hotspot

-The vehicle may have a built-in Wi-Fi hotspot that provides access to the Internet and web content at 4G LTE speed.
-Up to seven mobile devices can be connected.
-A data plan is required.
+If equipped and enabled, the vehicle has a builtin Wi-Fi hotspot that provides access to the Internet and web content up to 5G.
+Multiple devices can be connected, but a data plan is required.
 Use the in-vehicle controls only when it is safe to do so.